backup/backup/README.md

 separate servers: `a.my-backup-server.com` and `b.my-backup-server.com`.

 As you can see, you can freely mix and match **archives**, **databases**, **compressors**, **encryptors**, **storages** and **notifiers** for your backups.
-You could even specify 4 storage locations if you wanted: Amazon S3, Rackspace Cloud Files, Ninefold and Dropbox, it'd then store your packaged backup to 4 separate locations for high redundancy.
+You could even specify 4 storage locations if you wanted: Amazon S3, OpenStack Object Storage, Ninefold and Dropbox, it'd then store your packaged backup to 4 separate locations for high redundancy.

 Also, notice the `split_into_chunks_of 4000` at the top of the configuration.
 This tells Backup to split any backups that exceed in 4000 MEGABYTES of size in to multiple smaller chunks.
 Assuming your backup file is 12000 MEGABYTES (12GB) in size, then Backup will take the output which was piped from _tar_ into the OpenSSL Compressor and additionally pipe that output through the _split_ utility, which will result in 3 chunks of 4000 MEGABYTES with additional file extensions of `-aa`, `-ab` and `-ac`.
 These files will then be individually transfered.
-This is useful for when you are using Amazon S3, Rackspace Cloud Files, or other 3rd party storage services which limit you to "5GB per file" uploads.
+This is useful for when you are using Amazon S3, OpenStack Object Storage, or other 3rd party storage services which limit you to "5GB per file" uploads.
 So with this, the backup file size is no longer a constraint.

 Additionally we have also defined a **S3 Syncer** ( `sync_with Cloud::S3` ), which does not follow the above process of